ReproNim/module-FAIR-data/_episodes/01-Web-of-Data.md

 {: .callout}

 > ## Exercise (click on the arrow to the right to open)
 >  At the current time, the best way to ensure that your data are FAIR is to deposit them in a database that observes the FAIR principles.
 How do you know if a repository observes FAIR?
 In this exercise, you will visit some repositories and mark them against the principles above to create a FAIR scorecard.
-Here is a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1FMrCRv67DB_cwKpJbpC6TosYCe9PNsUofqJu_TI1qBY/edit#gid=0) that you can use to record your evaluations.
 >
 >  1. [NITRC-IR](http://www.nitrc.org/ir/)
 >  1. [OpenfMRI](https://openfmri.org/)